11 Best Legal Thrillers That Bring the Courtroom Drama

 Best Legal Thrillers - Courtroom Drama

-Next month, Celadon will publish M. T. Edvardsson’s A Nearly Normal Family, the gripping story of a criminal defense attorney forced to ask if her 18-year-old daughter could have committed a brutal murder.
-In anticipation, we’re revisiting the 10 best legal thrillers of all time.
-From international blockbusters to hidden gems, these classics deliver unbeatable courtroom drama without requiring you to report for jury duty.
+Five years after its release, M. T. Edvardsson’s A Nearly Normal Family has earned its place as one of the best legal thrillers on the market.
+It’s a sharp, gripping story of a criminal defense attorney forced to ask if her 18-year-old daughter could have committed a brutal murder.
+Inspired by Edvardsson’s success and the continued popularity of courtroom thrillers, we’re revisiting the best legal thrillers of all time.
+From international blockbusters to under-the-radar gems, these page-turners deliver all the tension of a trial without making you serve on the jury.

 When a beautiful and ambitious colleague is found murdered in her apartment, Rožat “Rusty” Sabich, chief deputy prosecuting attorney of Kindle County, Illinois, takes the case.
 But Carolyn Polhemus wasn’t just a co-worker—she was also Rusty’s lover.
 As evidence of the affair comes to light, Rusty goes from lead prosecutor to prime suspect; soon he’s on trial for his life.
 Is he an innocent bystander or a cold-blooded killer?
 You won’t know until you turn the final pages of Scott Turow’s brilliant debut novel, which combines deep philosophical insight, authentic details about the inner workings of a big-city courtroom, and a propulsive mystery plot that sets the gold standard for the modern legal thriller.